espocrm/documentation/docs/administration/entity-manager.md

 # Entity Manager

 Entity Manager is available in Administration panel.
-It provides an ability to highly customize your EspoCRM instance.
+It provides the ability to highly customize your EspoCRM instance.
 You are able to do the following:

-* Add new types of entities.
+* Add new entity types.
-* Customize existing types of entities: change labels, default order in list view, enable or disable stream.
+* Customize existing entity types: change labels, default order in list view, etc.
 * Configure fields: add new, customize existing ones.
 * Configure relationships: add new, change labels of existing ones.